mohamed-chs/chatgpt-history-export-to-md/CONTRIBUTING.md

 The [Project Todo](TODO.md) and [JavaScript Todo](js/how_to_use.md#still-working-on) also offer areas needing attention.

+See also a rough internal dependency graph of the project [here](assets/deps_graph.png) (the graph is not complete, but it gives a general idea of the project's structure).
+Generated using [pydeps](https://github.com/thebjorn/pydeps).

 ## Documentation

 Refer to the in-code comments and docstrings for understanding and clarity.